-Three-day weekends (or in the case of St. Charles, a four day weekend!) create perfect opportunities for family bonding, which is crucial for child development.
-Our Orlando private school located in the Catholic Diocese of Orlando is more than a place to learn; it’s a community.
-Our staff is committed to proclaiming the Gospel Message of Jesus Christ.
+Our Orlando Catholic school, located in the Catholic Diocese of Orlando, is committed to proclaiming the Gospel Message of Jesus Christ.
 We believe in teaching the whole child and want students to love learning, helping them grow into well-rounded, contributing members of society.
 Learn more about us by contacting us here.